 * Russia hits back after U.S. Senate sanctions vote

-* Orders U.S. to cut diplomatic staff by Sept.
+* Moscow tells U.S. to cut diplomatic staff by Sept.
 1

-* Says it is seizing two U.S. diplomatic properties
+* Russia seizing two U.S. diplomatic properties (Adds Lavrov-Tillerson phone call, paragraphs 9-10)

 MOSCOW, July 28 (Reuters) - Russia on Friday ordered the United States to cut hundreds of diplomatic staff in retaliation for a new round of U.S. sanctions, and said it was seizing two U.S. diplomatic properties.

 Moscow's decision, which had echoes of the Cold War, was announced by the Foreign Ministry a day after the U.S. Senate overwhelmingly approved new sanctions on Russia.
-The bill now passes to President Donald Trump for final approval.
+The legislation was in part a response to conclusions by U.S. intelligence agencies that Russia meddled in the 2016 U.S. presidential election, and to further punish Russia for its annexation of Crimea in 2014.

 Russia had been threatening retaliation for weeks.
 Its response suggests it has set aside initial hopes of better ties with Washington under Trump, something the U.S. leader, before he was elected, had said he wanted to achieve.

-Relations were already languishing at a post-Cold War low after U.S. intelligence agencies accused Russia of trying to meddle in last year's U.S. presidential election to boost Trump's chances, something Moscow flatly denies.
+Relations were already languishing at a post-Cold War low because of the allegations that Russian cyber interference in the election was intended to boost Trump's chances, something Moscow flatly denies.
+Trump has denied any collusion between his campaign and Russian officials.

-President Vladimir Putin had warned on Thursday that Russia would have to retaliate against what he called boorish U.S. behavior, and Dmitry Peskov, his spokesman, told reporters on Friday that the Senate vote was the last straw.
+President Vladimir Putin had warned on Thursday that Russia would have to retaliate against what he called boorish U.S. behaviour.
+Putin's spokesman, Dmitry Peskov, told reporters on Friday that the Senate vote was the last straw.

-A top White House aide said on Thursday that Trump might veto the legislation in order to push for a tougher deal.
-But the bill is expected to garner enough support in both chambers to override any veto.
+A top White House aide said on Thursday that Trump might veto the bill in order to push for a tougher deal, an idea that drew skepticism in Congress because his administration had spent weeks lobbying for a weaker bill.
+The bill is expected to garner enough support in both chambers to override any veto.

-The Russian Foreign Ministry said the United States had until Sept.
+The ministry said the United States had until Sept.
 1 to reduce its diplomatic staff in Russia to 455 people, the number of Russian diplomats left in the United States after Washington expelled 35 Russians in December.

 It was not immediately clear how many U.S. diplomats and other workers would be forced to leave either the country or their posts, but the Interfax news agency cited an informed source as saying "hundreds" of people would be affected.